apache/spark/docs/tuning.md

 decide whether your tasks are too large; in general tasks larger than about 20 KB are probably worth optimizing.

+## Data Locality

+Data locality can have a major impact on the performance of Spark jobs.
+If data and the code that operates on it are together than computation tends to be fast.
+But if code and data are separated, one must move to the other.
+Typically it is faster to ship serialized code from place to place than a chunk of data because code size is much smaller than data.
+Spark builds its scheduling around this general principle of data locality.

+Data locality is how close data is to the code processing it.
+There are several levels of locality based on the data's current location.
+In order from closest to farthest:

+- `PROCESS_LOCAL` data is in the same JVM as the running code.
+This is the best locality possible
+- `NODE_LOCAL` data is on the same node.
+Examples might be in HDFS on the same node, or in another executor on the same node.
+This is a little slower than `PROCESS_LOCAL` because the data has to travel between processes
+- `NO_PREF` data is accessed equally quickly from anywhere and has no locality preference
+- `RACK_LOCAL` data is on the same rack of servers.
+Data is on a different server on the same rack so needs to be sent over the network, typically through a single switch
+- `ANY` data is elsewhere on the network and not in the same rack

+Spark prefers to schedule all tasks at the best locality level, but this is not always possible.
+In situations where there is no unprocessed data on any idle executor, Spark switches to lower locality levels.
+There are two options: a) wait until a busy CPU frees up to start a task on data on the same server, or b) immediately start a new task in a farther away place that requires moving data there.

+What Spark typically does is wait a bit in the hopes that a busy CPU frees up.
+Once that timeout expires, it starts moving the data from far away to the free CPU.
+The wait timeout for fallback between each level can be configured individually or all together in one parameter; see the `spark.locality` parameters on the [configuration page](configuration.html#scheduling) for details.
+You should increase these settings if your tasks are long and see poor locality, but the default usually works well.

 # Summary

 This has been a short guide to point out the main concerns you should know about when tuning a